iifl-logo

 OVERVIEW:

-Our goal is to form a sustainable Organization that meets the needs of the welding community, while providing jobs for our citizens and generating wealth for our stakeholders.
+Our goal is to form a sustainable Organization that meets the needs of the welding community, while providing jobs to our citizens and generating wealth for our stakeholders.
 Achieving these goals is not simple and we face many obstacles.
 We have addressed some of these challenges in this reports "Risk Factors" section.

 INDUSTRY STRUCTURE AND DEVELOPMENTS: